-Bitcoin and its value have been the topic of many discussions, particularly since Bitcoin has risen in popularity during the past few years.
-Furthermore, the price of Bitcoin fluctuates much faster than most stocks that are traded on the New York Stock Exchange.
+Bitcoin and its value have been the subject of much discussion, mostly since Bitcoin has grown in popularity in recent years.
+Additionally, the price of Bitcoin fluctuates much faster than most stocks traded on the New York Stock Exchange.
 This is a point of confusion for many people.
-Therefore, the Bitcoin value can be a hard thing to pin down.
-While this isn’t really a function of the benefits or drawbacks of Bitcoin itself, it is, instead, a function of how the people who use Bitcoin define its value.
-In general, the biggest question is, why does Bitcoin have value?
-How is its value judged?
-Is this value correct and what does this mean for the future?
-Bitcoin has been analyzed by many people who study finance for a living and they often confuse value with price.
-These two are not necessarily the same thing and they need to be examined in detail.
+Therefore, the value of Bitcoin can be difficult to pin down.
+While this is not a function of the pros or cons of Bitcoin itself, it is more a function of how people who use Bitcoin define its value.

 Defining the Term Value

-One of the first issues that has to be addressed is the definition of value.
+One of the first issues that have to be addressed is the definition of value.
 There are lots of people whose mindsets are filled with shortcuts that might cloud people’s judgment.
-Therefore, in order to have a conversation surrounding Bitcoin and what its value means.
+Therefore, to have a conversation surrounding Bitcoin and what its value means.
 First, the definition of value can be discussed as: